VoteVeto2/VoteVeto2.github.io/_pages/about.md

 Hello, I am [Xinyu Yang(click for pronunciation)](https://name-coach.com/xinyu-yang-veto), feel free to call me Christopher/Chris.
 Currently I am a first-year master student at [KU Leuven](https://lstat.kuleuven.be/) majoring in statistics.
 Prior to this, I completed double majors in [economics](https://econet.zjgsu.edu.cn/) and [statistics](http://tjjy.zjgsu.edu.cn/) from Zhejiang Gongshang University, where I was under the supervision of Prof. [Bu Zhou](http://tjjy.zjgsu.edu.cn/show.asp?newid=6969) exploring the field of nonparametric statistics, especially on functional data analysis.

-My current interests focus on causal machine learning, I am open to any sort of collaboration in this field.
-I also have great enthusiasm for LLMs, particularly for their application to public health challenges.
+I have great enthusiasm for LLMs, particularly for their application to public health challenges.

 I am seeking a full stack developer position after my graduation.